-Finally, the presence of nonhomothetic preferences in a context of costly international transportation (as it is the case for bulky goods such as refrigerators), gives prominence to the question of how local demand patterns impact on production location choices by firms.
-We have shown that higher-quality fridge models tend to be manufactured in richer countries, and that such production location choices seem to be primarily driven by a home-market effect.
-Furthermore, our results suggest that home-market considerations seem to be powerful enough to drive location decisions in terms of quality specialization not only across different firms, but also within firms with multiple plants located in different countries.
+The presence of nonhomothetic preferences in the context of costly international transportation (as is the case for bulky goods such as refrigerators) gives prominence to how local demand patterns impact production location choices by firms.
+We have shown that higher-quality fridge models tend to be manufactured in richer countries.
+A home-market effect seems to be among the drivers of such production location choices.
+Furthermore, our results suggest that home-market considerations seem to be powerful enough to drive location decisions in terms of quality specialization across different firms and within firms with multiple plants located in various countries.